robertoslawinski/azure-webpage-17-11-25/README.md

-# 😎 Slawinski Web Server – The Chill Deploy Machine
+# 🚀 Web Server – The Chill Deploy Machine

 Welcome to the repo where the magic happens.
 This is the home of a **corporate-looking website with a not-so-corporate personality**, deployed automatically to both **Azure VM** and **GitHub Pages** — because why choose one when you can flex with two?

 ---

-## 🚀 What This Project Does
+## ?
+What This Project Does

 Whenever you push something to the **main** branch: